DeiC-HPC/slurmlearning/text/05_hello_world.md

 <br/>
-`--job-name=hello_world_cpp` assigns the job the name `hello_world_cpp`, `--output` is used to specify the name of the file in which the standard output stream is placed and `--time` defines the time Slurm allocates for the program.
+`--job-name=hello_world_cpp` assigns the job the name `hello_world_cpp`, `--output` is used to specify the name of the file in which the standard output stream is placed and `--time` defines the time Slurm allocates for the job.
 If a program exceeds the allocated time Slurm will stop it.
-The format used for here for time is `hh:mm:ss` and other acceptable time formats can be seen in the time section of the [Slurm documentation](https://slurm.schedmd.com/sbatch.html).
+The format used here for time is `hh:mm:ss` and other acceptable time formats can be seen in the time section of the [Slurm documentation](https://slurm.schedmd.com/sbatch.html).
 <br/>
-The error stream can, like the output stream, be directed into a file using `--error`.
+The standard error stream can, like the standard output stream, be directed into a file using `--error`.

 Exercises
 ---
 1. Run the Slurm script using `sbatch slurmscript.sh` to submit the job to the Slurm queue.
 2. Write a Slurm script for either the fortran or python program.
 3. Redirect the error stream to a file called `err.txt` in your Slurm script.
-4. Run the Slurm script without redirecting the output stream
+4. Run the Slurm script without redirecting the output stream.
    1. What is the output file called?
    2. Does the name change with subsequent runs?
-5. *Extra*: Redo the above exercises for the other language
+5. *Extra*: Redo the above exercises for the other language.